obinnajohnphill/rabbitmq/README.md

 9. If same record is querried within 1 hr, the cached version is returned and cache expires after one hour

-**View Data Stored in Cache**

-2. ssh into your server

-1. Run: telnet localhost 11211

-3. Run: get select (to view data stored in cache with "select key")